pablodecm/phd_thesis/src/101_chapter_1.md

 E$, the effective
-approximation in [Equation @eq:eft_lagrangian_generic] does not hold, and the interactions have to be realistically modelled using the a complete theoretical description of the New Physics scenario under study.
+approximation in [Equation @eq:eft_lagrangian_generic] does not hold, and the interactions have to be realistically modelled using a complete theoretical description of the New Physics scenario under study.
 While in general effective field theories are not renormalisable, observables and higher-order corrections can be computed, because of the well-defined cutoff energy scale